 - Try to limit television at night right before your loved one goes to sleep.
 Watching television is a stimulant and it can also cause confusion in seniors who may not be able to distinguish reality from what they see on the string.

 Creating and maintaining a sleep schedule can be extremely beneficial to any senior battling this condition.
-It will help prevent any surprises that can ultimately cause confusions or outbursts and help seniors stay healthy and well rested.
+It will help prevent any surprises that can ultimately cause confusion or outbursts and help seniors stay healthy and well-rested.
 While sundowning can be difficult, it doesn’t mean there aren’t ways that you can help improve the overall quality of life for your loved one while they deal with this condition.

 - Kimberly Langdon M.D. is a retired, board-certified obstetrician/gynecologist with 19-years of clinical experience.
 She graduated from The Ohio State University College of Medicine earning Honors in many rotations.
 She then completed her OB/GYN residency program at The Ohio State University Medical Center, earning first-place for her senior research project and placed in the 98th percentile on the national exam for OB/GYN residents in the U.S..